miketabb33/michaels-articles/articles/oauth.md

 - Change Password
 - OAuth Config Changes

+#### On The App Side
-On the App side: If the request is rejected due to an invalid access token, the app can try and use the refresh token or send the user back to the authorization server.
+If the request is rejected due to an invalid access token, the app can try and use the refresh token or send the user back to the authorization server.

-On the API side:
+#### On The API Side:
-- The client may not know when the token has expired, clients are not supposed to read an access token.
+The client may not know when the token has expired, clients are not supposed to read an access token.

 ### The Problem With Local Validation
-- It’s the APIs job to make sure it does not respond if an access token has been revoked.
+It’s the APIs job to make sure it does not respond if an access token has been revoked.
-- Local Validation 100% depends on the data in the JWT to know if a token is valid.
 If a token becomes invalid due to a reason other than expiration, the JWT will not know about it.
 Only Remote Token Introspection can the real time status of an access token.
+Local Validation 100% depends on the data in the JWT to know if a token is valid.

 ### Token Lifetime Considerations
-- Tokens with long lifetimes need Remote Token Introspection more often because there is more of a chance that the token has become invalid between issue time and expiration time.
-- Shorter token lifetimes have less of a chance that the token was invalidated between issue time and expiration time, the time is shorter.
+Tokens with long lifetimes need Remote Token Introspection more often because there is more of a chance that the token has become invalid between issue time and expiration time.
+Shorter token lifetimes have less of a chance that the token was invalidated between issue time and expiration time, the time is shorter.

 ### How Applications Can Revoke Access Token
-- A token should be invalidated on Logout.
-- An application can use the revocation endpoint to tell the authorization server that the access token should be invalidated.
+An application can use the revocation endpoint to tell the authorization server that the access token should be invalidated.
+For example, a token should be invalidated on Logout.

 ## Section 15: OAuth Scopes
 ### The Purpose Of OAuth Scopes
 Scopes are a way for an application to request access to limited parts of a user account.
-- Scopes allow for segmenting access to data.
-- Scopes are not/should not be used for permissions.
-- Scopes are simply used to limits what an access token can do, its not a permission system.
+They allow for segmenting access to data and are simply used to limit what an access token can do.
+Scopes are not a permission system and should not be used for in-app permissions like what the UI should show.
+Instead, use a permissions system.

 ### Defining Scopes For Your API
-- There are no rules and little guidance.
-- Scopes will be included in the access token.
+Scopes will be included in the access token but there are no rules and little guidance.

 Keep in mind, scopes are just a string.
 It's up to the API’s to know which scopes are required by each of its methods, and enforce the scopes.

-Scopes are just strings and can be defined in format as, but are not limited to:
+Scopes can be defined in format as, but are not limited to:
 - upload
 - photos:upload
 - example.com/photos/uploads